Faith In Action: Fair Trade Chocolate Sale with S'mores

-We learned that Harriet Tubman and many other people worked against slavery by helping slaves escape to freedom.
+We learned about Harriet Tubman who knew that slavery was wrong and helped people escape from it.
 Because of the courage of people like Harriet Tubman, slavery is illegal all over the world.
 Nobody is allowed to own another person or make them work for free.

 Even though it isn't allowed, slavery does still exist.
-Sometimes slave sellers, called traffickers, will find someone who needs a job and trick them into coming to a place where they are forced to work without getting paid.
+There are people called traffickers who find someone who needs a job and trick them into coming to a place where they are forced to work without getting paid.
 They trick them by promising a good job.
 But it's a lie.

-Some chocolate companies buy chocolate that is from cocoa plantations that have slaves.
-Other chocolate companies have decided they will only sell chocolate that has been grown and harvested without slaves.
+Before it is made into candy, chocolate comes from cocoa plants.
+Some chocolate companies buy chocolate from cocoa plantations that have slaves.
+Other chocolate companies will only sell chocolate that has been grown and harvested without slaves.
 That is called "Fair Trade chocolate."